mort65/mark-of-arkay/README.md

     Dragon soul
     Gold

-You can disable or change required amount for each item in mcm menu or set it to zero for cheating.
-If you don't want to see the menu, you can disable it and trade item automatically, based on their priority.
+You can disable or change the required amount for each item in the mcm menu or set it to zero for cheating.
+If you don't want to see the menu, you can disable it and trade items automatically, based on their priority.
 When the menu is disabled, items with higher priority will be removed first.
 If two or more items have the same priority, one of them will be chosen randomly.
 You can change their priority and other settings from the MCM menu.

 You can revive yourself without trading by using one of these Items: